pscally1005/pscally1005.github.io/_posts/misc/DRAFT2024-06-14-trap-foods.markdown

 10. <a href="https://www.medicalnewstoday.com/articles/285194#:~:text=A%2075%2Dmg%20serving%20of,not%20a%20substitute%20for%20sleep.">What does caffeine do to your body?</a>
 11. <a href="https://www.eatthis.com/starbucks-drinks-ranked-by-sugar/">Every Starbucks Coffee Drink - Ranked by Sugar Content</a>
 12. <a href="https://www.healthline.com/nutrition/milk-benefits#TOC_TITLE_HDR_6">5 Ways That Drinking Milk Can Improve Your Health</a>
+13. <a href="https://www.medicalnewstoday.com/articles/does-microwave-popcorn-cause-cancer">Does microwave popcorn cause cancer?</a>
+14. <a href="https://www.thrillist.com/eat/nation/best-vegan-snacks-junk-food">Here are 17 Snacks You Never Knew Were Vegan</a>